AndrewGregorovic/ccc_t3a3/README.md

-# T3A3
+# T3A3 - Implement a System with Data and Application Layers

 ## About

-For this assessment I have chosen to implement an Album/Track ratings system in Spotify.
+For this assessment I have chosen to implement an Album/Track ratings system in Spotify that was explored in the previous T3A2 assessment.
 This is achieved primarily through the addition of a track_ratings table to the existing database.
 This is created as a separate table so that it allows users to rate tracks without needing to save them to their personal Spotify library.
 This ratings system is initially very simple to make implementation easier.
 It basically just provides a way for users to assign a 1-5 rating for individual tracks and then allows them to update and remove any existing ratings they have made.
 In regards to album ratings, those are not set by users, instead the rating for an album is calculated as the average rating of the album's tracks ignoring any tracks without ratings as it seems more appropriate to not have unrated tracks skew the average.

 ## Simplifications